LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 Metadata is a list of UMS predefined objects that can be sent back to the agent and be used in reporting.
 Metadata must be used inside a click block.

-Please refer to the UMS's documentation area in LivePerson's Developer Community.

 **Style**

 Each basic element can have a style.